-Begin your individual studies sitting down with each child for 30 minutes to tutor them.
+Begin your individual studies by sitting down with each child for 30 minutes to tutor them.
 Teach your children how to learn independently.
-In my house individual studies morph into independent studies, so I pick my curriculum accordingly.
+In my house, individual studies morph into independent studies, so I pick my curriculum accordingly.

-Look for individual materials which first and foremost gets the job done, and secondly is easy to use.
-Also consider using the same curriculum for each child.
+Look for individual materials which first and foremost get the job done, and secondly is easy to use.
+Also, consider using the same curriculum for each child.
 You won’t have to learn how to use a new program with each child.